-This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2023 to 2024 academic year.

-We have analysed the performance data of our school's disadvantaged pupils during the 2022/2023 academic year using key stage 4 performance data and our own internal assessments.
+We have analysed the performance data of our school's disadvantaged pupils during the 2023/2024 academic year using key stage 4 performance data and our own internal assessments.

-For 2023, the Progress 8 score for our disadvantaged pupils was 0.25 and it was 0.29 for non-disadvantaged pupils.
-For Attainment 8, it was 46.7 for disadvantaged pupils and for non-disadvantaged pupils it was 49.9.
-This year, the gap for disadvantaged pupils has significantly narrowed and this will continue to be a focus for 2023-2024.
+For 2024 GCSE Leavers, the Progress 8 score for our disadvantaged pupils was +0.04 and it was 0.16 for England non-disadvantaged pupils.
+The local authority P8 score for non-disadvantaged pupils was +0.04..
+This means that STM disadvantaged leavers in 2024 made the same progress as non-disadvantaged in the local authority.

+This year, the gap for disadvantaged pupils has slightly widened and will continue to be a focus, assuming P8 scores are published for the 2027 cohort (2025 and 2026 cohorts have no KS2 prior attainment and as a result will not have any P8 scores).

-In 2023-24 the Progress 8 score for students eligible for the Pupil Premium was 0.25, which is one of the highest it has been since the measure was introduced.
-The attendance for this group was 90.2%, which was 3.6% below their non-disadvantaged peers.
-Furthermore, some of the disadvantaged pupils in this cohort had issues with their mental-health, and well-being, which was addressed with behaviour/ attendance support plans and interventions with external agencies.
-A number of disadvantaged pupils were classed as 'severely absent' and 'persistently absent', which had an impact on some of these pupils accessing interventions and strategies that had been implemented to support their attainment.
+The attendance for this group was 88.8%, which was 4.3% below their nondisadvantaged peers.
+It should be noted that some of the disadvantaged pupils in this cohort had issues with their mental-health, and well-being, which was addressed with behaviour/ attendance support plans and interventions with external agencies.
+A few disadvantaged pupils were classed as 'severely absent' and 'persistently absent', which had an impact on some of these pupils' accessing interventions and strategies that had been implemented to support their attainment.

-However, high ability disadvantaged pupils performed exceptionally well and the Progress 8 score for this group of pupils was 0.7.
-Middle ability pupils had a Progress 8 score of 0.2 and low ability pupils had a score of 0.10, and this will continue to be an area of focus in the Pupil Premium Strategy for 2023-2024.
-During the course of the year, whole school CPD focused on the collective responsibility of all staff to support disadvantaged pupils at a curriculum and pastoral level.
-Furthermore, CPD focused on the research by Marc Rowland on addressing 'need' not labels, which supported the teaching and learning focus on 'teaching to the top' and high quality oracy in the classroom.
+Mid ability (the largest group of disadvantaged pupils) performed exceptionally well and the Progress 8 score for this group of pupils was 0.29.
+During the year, whole school CPD focused on the collective responsibility of all staff to support disadvantaged pupils at a curriculum and pastoral level.
+Furthermore, CPD focused on the research by Marc Rowland on addressing 'need' not labels, which supported the teaching and learning focus on 'teaching to the top' and high-quality oracy in the classroom.